 From the "worm's-eye" view of World War II his scope widened gradually

-(1951, And Where Were You, Adam?) were written in a laconic, understated
+(1951, And Where Were You, Adam?) were written in an understated

 style and focused on the brutalities of the Nazi era and army life.

 The title of his first novel, And Where Were You, Adam?, was taken from a diary of the Catholic writer by Theodor Haecker: "A world catastrophe can serve many things, one of which is to find an alibi before God.
 Where were you, Adam?
 'I was in the world war.'"
 In a 1952 essay, Böll accepted the label "rubble literature" as a designation of literary trend which focused on the war, coming home, and reconstruction.
 Böll strived for realism that would correspond "to the laconic nature of the generation which has 'come home', a generation that knows there is no home for them on this earth."

 Und sagte kein einziges Wort (1953, And Never Said a Word), which gained commercial and critical success, alternated the first-person narratives of a man and a woman whose marriage is in crisis because of their poverty and the husband's loss of faith.
 Billiards at Half Past Nine (1959) took place in a single day (September 6, 1958).
 It depicted a prominent family of Cologne architects, who have been successively involved with the building of an abbey at the beginning of the 20th-century, its destruction during World War II, and its rebuilding after 1945.
 Böll reveals in the course of the day the crucial incidents in the past of the family, from the Wilhelminian empire through Weimar and Hitler to the prosperous West Germany of 1958.